Net Neutrality, the Musician and the Music Lover or Music Buyer - What gives?

 Without Net Neutrality independent musicians, general music buyers, and the public are more likely to be caught in this crossfire.

-This in itself could see their own downloads from their own music sales reduced considerably via their websites.
+This in itself could see their downloads from their music sales reduced considerably via their websites.

-Larger record labels or musical organizations via their financial clout will then be able to “position” their own musicians, artists or music acts to stand out even more within the “market”.
+Larger record labels or musical organizations via their financial clout will then be able to “position” their musicians, artists, or music acts to stand out even more within the “market”.

 These same organizations will now be more readily able to afford the new charges.

 Another factor to take in.
-This will be the fact that these major labeled artists will then become even more readily available to the general music-buying public.
+This is the fact that these major labeled artists will then become even more readily available to the general music-buying public.

 As the larger record labels or music organizations digital downloads will not hang, freeze or pause.